orange-lang/orange/README.md

 # Orange
 Orange is a systems programming language made to let the user create code that's as powerful as C++ while still being fun to write.

+# Status

+Orange is still under development; a lot of planned features are not yet implemented.
+Check the [TODO](/TODO.md) to see what needs to be done.

 # Hello World
 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more complicated tasks: